OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/payments-plugin/intro.md

 The following steps show how to enable your users to pay with Apple Pay or Google Pay:

+1. In case you want to use a Payment Service Provider (PSP) to process the payments, configure your account in the provider's dashboard.

 1. In Payments Configurator, configure a mobile payment service for your app.

-1. In your app, create logic to set up the plugin and to check if payment is possible.
+1. In your app, create logic to set up the plugin and check if payment is possible.

 1. In your app, create a button and logic to trigger the payment.

+### Configure your account in the provider's dashboard.

+Currently, the Payments Plugin only offers an end-to-end experience to process payments with Stripe.
+For other providers (for example, Adyen, WorldPay), you can configure an account in their dashboard and implement the payment process with the provider on your side.

+If you want to create a Stripe account, click [here](https://stripe.com/).
+After creating your account, you have access to the Stripe Dashboard where you can click the Developers tab.
+Inside you can find the `publishable key` and `secret key` fields.
+These fields are necessary to properly process payments using Stripe with the Payments Plugin.

+When using the built-in Stripe integration, please note that enabling `PAN_ONLY` capabilities may increase card compatibility, but it's not guaranteed to work with every bank.
+This is due to the lack of `3DS` support for this configuration.

 ### Configure a mobile payment service for your app